neicnordic/sensitive-data-archive/docs/rfcs/0005-cors-application-layer-or-edge.md

    `cors.origins: "*"`, patterns or `cors.methods`.
 Reject at startup, which
    turns an upgrade into a login outage, or warn for one release?
 Should `cors.methods` stay configurable?
+   Or, since the feature was never finished and is unused ([discussion][pr-2555-jb]), remove the middleware, the `cors.*` keys, the `global.auth.cors*` values, the auth.md section and perhaps `/oidc/cors_login` instead?
+That would also drop acceptance criterion 9 and the two-layer objection to Option 2.
 7. **Configuration encoding.** `sda-auth` reads a comma-separated string via `viper.GetString`, which returns empty for a YAML list.
 Is that the canonical shape everywhere?